 Owner Win Smith

 Win Smith is Chairman and CEO of Summit Ventures NE, LLC, which owns Sugarbush Resort.
 He also serves as President of Sugarbush and oversees daily operations year round.
 He is a resident of Warren and also has a home with his wife, Lili Ruane, in Shelburne, Vermont.
-Win has four children, four step-daughters, and six grandchildren, three of whom are already passionate skiers in Sugarbush’s Blazer Program.
+Win has four children, four step-daughters, and six grandchildren, five of whom are already passionate skiers.

 Born in New York City, Smith attended the Buckley School in Manhattan before enrolling at Deerfield Academy for his high school years.
 He received his BA in Political Science from Amherst College.
 He was an accomplished equestrian and earned varsity letters in both soccer and rugby.
 While at Amherst, Win discovered the Mad River Valley with college friends, many of whom are still regular skiers at Sugarbush.
 He received his MBA in Finance from The Wharton School of the University of Pennsylvania and went on to enjoy a twenty-eight year career at Merrill Lynch before moving to Vermont.